 The Swiss National Bureau of Insurance fulfils the tasks of the National Bureau of Insurance of the Principality of Liechtenstein, NBI-FL (art.
 1 of the exchange of notes dated 3 November 2003 between Switzerland and Liechtenstein).
 The NBI-FL is subject to supervision by the Financial Market Authority of the government of Liechtenstein, who also approves the amount of each Liechtenstein car holder’s annual contribution.

-Within the framework of the systems of the International Insurance Card (Green Card) and of the registration plates convention (Multilateral Agreement), Switzerland and Liechtenstein are considered as a single territory.
+Within the framework of the systems of the International Motor Insurance Card (formerly Green Card) and of the registration plates convention (Multilateral Agreement), Switzerland and Liechtenstein are considered as a single territory.
 The country code CH covers Switzerland as well as the Principality of Liechtenstein.

 A valid International Motor Insurance Card (formerly Green Card) issued by a Swiss or Liechtenstein insurer for a vehicle registered within Switzerland or Liechtenstein guarantees third party liability insurance cover in countries belonging to the Green Card system.
-However, the country must be listed on the Green Card and the corresponding country code must not be crossed out.
+However, the country must be listed on the Insurance Card and the corresponding country code must not be crossed out.
 Likewise, a Swiss or Liechtenstein registration number confirms sufficient third party liability insurance cover in countries belonging to the system of the registration plates convention.